GoPro: Corporate actions

 On March 30, 2011, GoPro acquired CineForm.
 The acquisition included the CineForm 444 video codec.
 The company claimed that the codec "makes HD and 3D editing faster and more convenient without sacrificing image quality."
 It was incorporated into the company's 3D Hero System shortly after the acquisition.

 In March 2013, GoPro issued a DMCA takedown notice to the website DigitalRev.com, which had posted a review of its product, citing trademark use as a breach of copyright.
 This notice was retracted 10 days later, citing "erroneous enforcement".

 On April 28, 2015, GoPro acquired Kolor, a spherical media and virtual reality startup based in Chambéry, France.
 Kolor were the developers of Autopano, Autopano Video and Panotour.
 After September 14, 2018, Kolor products will no longer be for sale, and Kolor products will no longer receive updates.

 On February 29, 2016, GoPro spent $105 million and acquired two start-ups—Stupeflix and Vemory—for their video editing tools, Replay and Splice.

 In March 2020, GoPro acquired the stabilization software company, ReelSteady.

+In February 2024, GoPro acquired Forcite Helmet Systems, a privately held manufacturer of technology-enabled helmets, for approximately $14 million.

+In May 2026, GoPro announced that it was reviewing strategic alternatives, including a potential sale or merger, after receiving unsolicited strategic inquiries.

+In July 2026, GoPro entered into a securities purchase agreement with entities affiliated with CEO and chairman Nicholas Woodman for $20 million in senior secured notes and warrants.

+In September 2026, GoPro entered into an agreement to merge with Starman Optical through Action Acquisitions.
+Under the agreement, GoPro shareholders are to receive $1.14 in cash and 0.1 share of the surviving company for each GoPro share, subject to the terms of the agreement.
+Starman Optical's optical-photonics business is expected to expand the combined company's activities into AI data centers, government, defense, and aerospace markets.